NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.8 - WATM will now automatically enable when it goes into public view in Wild Apricot, new `attribute` function has been added 6/15/20

+0.81 - fixed code typo in wildapricot-textmanager.js due to reformatting 6/29/20

 ## Installation

 ### Script Setup